epap011/epap011/README.md

 ### Hello World 👋

-🧑‍🎓 I’m currently a computer science student at University of Crete
+🧑‍🎓 I’m currently a computer science student(8th semester) at Computer Science Department of University of Crete

 tab > spaces